RubenRodrigues28/amazon/README.md

-# Amazon Clone
+# Description
-This is a Amazon clone project
+This project is a Amazon clone.

 # Some technologies used
 1. React.js